Sheriff’s Office: Employment

 - Your initial interview will be conducted by a background investigator who will provide you with a formal application and information packet containing a job description, salary guide, list of benefits and career paths available within the bureau for which you have applied for a position.
 The background investigator will review this information with you, answer any questions you may have and set a time and date for your return with the completed formal application.
 At this juncture, the investigator will also verify your identification and possession of a valid driver’s license and arrange for the submission of fingerprints and photo for a criminal records check.

-- If you are applying for a position with the Bureau of Law Enforcement, a physical fitness assessment will be conducted by a Certified Physical Fitness Instructor who utilizes Police Training Commission (PTC) standards to evaluate a candidate’s ability to successfully complete the mandatory Basic Police Academy physical training.
+- A physical fitness assessment will be conducted by a Certified Physical Fitness Instructor who utilizes Police Training Commission (PTC) standards to evaluate a candidate’s ability to successfully complete the mandatory Basic Police Academy physical training.
 You will be required to provide medical clearance from your physician prior to participation in this assessment.

 - 2. Return of Completed Formal Application